 |14||Revelation in Flesh|

-This archetype allows your mind to be warped by alien influences to the point that you gain a power called Revelation in Flesh.
+Found in Tasha’s Cauldron of Everything, the Aberrant Mind archetype allows your mind to be warped by alien influences to the point that you gain a power called Revelation in Flesh.
 How you respond to reading that ability name probably says more about whether you will enjoy this class than anything else.

 The core of this class’s mechanical power is in psionic sorcery, which permits you to cheaply cast spells using Sorcery Points.
 This makes you much more flexible with the level of your spells, even compared to other Sorcerers.
 It also applies the Subtle Spell Metamagic option to everything you cast without costing any Sorcery Points, or taking up one of your precious Metamagic slots.

 You’ll get the most out of this class in a game focused on roleplaying and investigation over combat.
-The ability to communicate silently, overcome language barriers, and do things without it being obvious that you were responsible gives you a lot of flexibility outside of a straight up fight.
+The ability to communicate silently, overcome language barriers, and do things without it being obvious that you were responsible gives you a lot of flexibility outside of a straight-up fight.
 Deciding some things about the alien mind that touched yours, and how it’s affected your character’s outlook and personality, can provide a lot of hooks for portraying a unique character.

 |1||Shadow Magic, Eyes of the Dark, Strength of the Grave|